 Hi, I’m Yiling (eeee-ling, emPHAsis on the E).
 I grew up with a childhood full of STEM education, a chemist father, and a teacher mother, which has blessed (and cursed) me with a keen curiosity and methodical approach.
 I was raised in Minnesota, the child of Chinese immigrants, two cultures with strong food-is-love ties.
 I’ve even lucked into some delicious Pinoy food traditions, too.
-I live in Seattle, a community with a thriving food culture of 40+ farmers markets, and close to $6 billion annually spent on food and beverages.
-I hold a B.A. in Global Studies (read: poli-sci for the underdog champion) and Master in Public Policy (MBA equivalent for the public sector).
+I live in Seattle, a community with a thriving food culture of 40+ farmers markets, and close to $6 billion [and growing] annually spent on food and beverages.
+I hold a B.A. in Global Studies (read: poli-sci for the underdog champion, with a global development bent) and Master in Public Policy (MBA equivalent for the public sector).
 I have a decade+ background of working in public policy, community advocacy and promoting equity.

 Some years ago, I had a big life event that made a substantive shift in my life which amplified my real priorities.
 It made me especially grateful to be alive, and extra mindful of how I spend my time going forward.
 As a result, I try to balance:

 (1) ‘A trying orientation,’ testing out new things or new ways of being.
 Seizing life by the throat and shaking it around every day.

 (2) Working towards living well to 80 years, through eating well, learning to be nicer, and active living.
 This often involves makes eating healthy easier, with the taste of novelty!
 This also involves learning new ways to connect with people on a real level, practice kindness, and grace.